latam-polmeth/Meeting2023/README.md

 All talks, posters and sessions will be held in English.

 ### Meeting location
 The meeting will be held at UdeSA.
 On Friday 18, we will meet in the [Riobamba campus](https://goo.gl/maps/aLAzXUTido7fe1ix8), in downtown Buenos Aires.
-On Saturday 19, we will meet in UdeSA's [Victoria campus](https://goo.gl/maps/iE9dp2M3K9p2MeKYA), in the outskirts of the city.
+On Saturday 19, we will meet in the [Victoria campus](https://goo.gl/maps/iE9dp2M3K9p2MeKYA), in the outskirts of the city.
 Registered participants who so desire may attend the event virtually.

 ### Transportation from/to the airport
 Uber and Cabify operate in Buenos Aires.
 Buenos Aires international airport, Ezeiza, is located 30km away from the city.
 A trip to and from the airport to downtown Buenos Aires typically costs US$XXXX, oftentimes much less.
 You can also hire a cab from one of the stands located immediately outside the Arrivals hall.
 They all accept credit cards and have predetermined fares depending on the neighborhood you're going to.